abregado/champions-combat/_chapters/rules.md

 If the targeted hex is marked with 4+, then attack dice which landed on a number greater than or equal to four are successful, and attack dice less than four have failed.
 The attacker gains one score token for each successful attack die, unless this is modified by the target's reaction.

-Each attack may have one or more special rules, which are detailed below:
+Each attack may have one or more special effects, which are detailed below:

 {% include icon_image.html link='files/images/icon-barrage.png' %}
-**Barrage:** An attack can be made against every target that can be hit.
+**Barrage:** An attack is made against every target that can be hit.
 The attacker decides the order of Reactions of the targets.

 {% include icon_image.html link='files/images/icon-fumble.png' %}
-**Fumble:** After the attack is made, the target of the attack can choose a new facing for the attacker.
+**Fumble:** After the attack is made, the target of the attack chooses a new orientation for the attacker.

 {% include icon_image.html link='files/images/icon-push.png' %}
-**Push:** After the attack is made, the attacker can move the target 1 hex.
+**Push:** After the attack is made, the attacker moves the target 1 hex.
-Its facing remains the same.
+Orientation remains the same.
 The target cannot be moved into a wall.

 {% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}
-**Power token effects** See the [Power token effects](#power-token-effects) section.
+**Power token effects:** See the [Power token effects](#power-token-effects) section.

-When an Attack effect is played, then each target of that effect can choose to play or not play a Reaction effect.
-Reaction effects are played after the results of the Attack are resolved.
+When an Attack effect is played, then each target of that effect can choose to discard a card from their hand, and execute the Reaction section.
+Targeted players can also choose not to play a Reaction.
+Reactions are played after the results of the Attack are resolved.
 Each targeted player can play a Reaction even if no attack dice were successful.

-## Reaction effects
+### Reaction section
-Reaction effects are always at the bottom of an action card.
+The Reaction section is always at the bottom of an action card.

-Each attacked player can discard one action card and activate its Reaction effect, unless the attack was made from the hex directly behind them.
+Each attacked player can discard one action card and activate its Reaction section, unless the attack was made from the hex directly behind them.
 Calculate the entire effect of the Reaction before moving on to the next phase.

 Each Reaction section has one or more effects, which are detailed below:

 {% include icon_image.html link='files/images/icon-block.png' %}
-**Shield** Reduce the number of successful attack dice by one for each shield effect.
+**Shield:** Reduce the number of successful attack dice by one for each shield effect.

 {% include icon_image.html link='files/images/icon-1.png' %} / {% include icon_image.html link='files/images/icon-2.png' %} ...
-**Move** When a number is displayed in the Reaction section of an action card, the reacting player executes a Move effect of that number.
+**Move:** When a number is displayed in the Reaction section of an action card, the reacting player executes a Move effect of that number, following the [Move section](#move-section) rules.
 Note that this does not allow the reacting player to dodge the attack, and therefore does not reduce the number of successful attack dice.

 {% include icon_image.html link='files/images/icon-power-up.png' %} / {% include icon_image.html link='files/images/icon-power-down.png' %}
-**Power token effects** See the [Power token effects](#power-token-effects) section.
+**Power token effects:** See the [Power token effects](#power-token-effects) section.

 # Power token effects
-Some effects have either a {% include icon_image.html link='files/images/icon-power-up.png' %} or a {% include icon_image.html link='files/images/icon-power-down.png' %} icon on them.
+Sections can contain a {% include icon_image.html link='files/images/icon-power-up.png' %} or {% include icon_image.html link='files/images/icon-power-down.png' %} symbol.

-If an effect has a {% include icon_image.html link='files/images/icon-power-down.png' %} symbol on it, then you must spend a Power token to use the effect.
+If a section has a {% include icon_image.html link='files/images/icon-power-down.png' %} symbol on it, then you must spend a Power token to use the effect.
-If you do not have the required Power token, then you can not play the effect.
+If you do not have the required Power token, then you can not play the section.

-For each {% include icon_image.html link='files/images/icon-power-up.png' %} symbol on an effect, you gain one Power token.
+For each {% include icon_image.html link='files/images/icon-power-up.png' %} symbol in a section, you gain one Power token.